Reversing the Generational Exodus

 I couldn’t believe my ears.
 He was saying things no English leader would dare to say in public.
 It was both shocking and refreshing.
 What’s more, he repeated this statement over and over again — in staff meetings, in the presence of lay leaders, and before the Chinese-speaking congregations.
 This idea was now baked into our church’s culture, and everyone knew it was part of the vision.

 In many ways, the above three blessings affirm our initial calling — to stay and shepherd the flock of God (1 Pet 5:1-5).
 Now we believe, more than ever, as long as the gospel and the Scriptures are being faithfully proclaimed and the church elevates Christ over culture, God’s people can come to worship together.

-Hanley Liu serves as the English Lead Pastor at First Chinese Baptist Church of Walnut, California (FCBCW).
-He is happily married to his wife Meryl and the two have one daughter.
-He is a graduate of Biola University (B.A.), Talbot School of Theology (M.Div), and the Southern Baptist Theological Seminary (Doctor of Ministry).
+Hanley serves as the English Lead Pastor of First Chinese Baptist Church of Walnut, where his primary responsibilities include preaching, leading, shepherding, counseling, and other aspects related to the English congregation.
+He is happily married to his bride Meryl and the two have one daughter.
+Aside from family and ministry, Hanley’s greatest passions are running, reading, coffee, spicy foods, candy, Chargers football, Lakers basketball, and Dodgers baseball.
+He is a graduate of Biola University (B.A., 2003), Talbot School of Theology (M.Div, 2006), and the Southern Baptist Theological Seminary (Doctor of Ministry, 2017).